IBM-Cloud/tekton-toolchain/lab3-workspaces/README.md

 If continuing from the previous lab:

-A private worker will be needed to create a workspace.

 Open the **Pipeline Service**
 Open the **Delivery Pipeline**
-Open **Configure Pipeline**

 - Select the **Definitions** panel and edit to resemble the following: